ZachBeta/slopcore_yaj_rpg/web/TESTING.md

 The GitHub workflow has been updated to run tests for each module separately, making it easier to identify which module has failing tests.

+## Socket Testing Improvements

+We've made several improvements to the socket testing framework:

+1. **Constants for Event Names**: Added `SOCKET_EVENTS` object to eliminate string literals for socket events
+2. **Improved Client Tracking**: All socket clients are now tracked and can be cleanly disconnected
+3. **Enhanced Cleanup**: Added `disconnectAll()` helper to ensure all clients are properly disconnected
+4. **Shorter Timeouts**: Reduced timeouts for faster tests and earlier failure detection
+5. **Safety Timeouts**: Added unref'd timeouts to prevent test hangs
+6. **Return Values**: Enhanced `connectAndJoinGame()` to return both client and player data
+7. **Event Matching**: Fixed tests to match actual server behavior (using player_joined instead of self_data)

+## Known Issues

+- Tests may occasionally report "worker process has failed to exit gracefully" - this is related to Socket.IO's internal timers
+- Running with `--detectOpenHandles` can help identify any resources that aren't being properly closed

 ## Best Practices

 1. **Use Silent Logging**: Always use the silenceConsole utility or similar approaches to prevent console logs from cluttering test output.